Horticulture Magazine

 Any

-The pear is a pome fruit, like the apple and the quince for example.
-These fruits have been cultivated as food since prehistoric times, and are still very popular today.
+The pear is a pome fruit, like the medlar and the quince for example.

 The most important species of Pyrus used for orchard and garden cultivars in Europe, North America and Australia is Pyrus communis – the European pear.